- Vimeo has shaped up as an attractive alternative to the market leader, YouTube.

 - Click on the Clear button.
 There will be a prompt that will ask you to confirm if you are really keen to clear the cache given that this might sign you out of certain sites.
 Click on Clear Now.

-However, just in case issues persists with Vimeo, there is something more advanced that you might pursue with your Firefox browser.
+However, just in case issues persists with Vimeo, there is something more advanced than you might pursue with your Firefox browser.

 - There will be a warning message shown stating This might void your warranty!
 Plus, there is going to be the other usual cautionary stuff as well.
 Nonetheless, click on the I accept the risk! button.